-We are so excited to celebrate Physical Therapy Month with you!
-Every October we get the opportunity to share what we’re all about.
+We are so excited to have the opportunity to share what we’re all about.
 Without further ado, let’s get started on our Top 8 signs you could benefit from outpatient physical therapy.
 Some of these may be surprising…

 #1 You Require Pain Medications

 The U.S. is the largest consumer of prescription drugs in the world, but it doesn’t have to be.
 Physical Therapy is a safe, non-invasive form of treatment for patients experiencing musculoskeletal pain or injuries.
 Instead of masking symptoms, we get right to the source and help you heal.
 Manage pain safely with physical therapy instead of relying solely on opioids or other pain medications.

 If you are experiencing pain, we can help you treat the cause and not just the symptoms.
 In fact, physical therapists spend most of their careers working with patients to help them get rid of their pain so that they can do the things they enjoy most.
 If you have consistent pain and have been nursing an injury for weeks before seeking help from a medical professional, your body may have already begun to heal; and not always the way we would like it to.
 By going to physical therapy first, you can help cut down the time off work, off of sports, and promote healing much faster.

 #3 Pre & Post Operative Recovery

 Pre & Post-surgical rehabilitation helps patients regain their mobility after going through an operation.
 A post-op recovery plan typically includes:

 - Pain reduction

 - Exercises and stretches to improve strength, flexibility, and endurance

 #4 Nagging Symptoms